peteroupc/peteroupc.github.io/suppcolor.md

 - A component called "saturation" is 0 or greater and 1 or less.
 - A component called "intensity", the average of the red, green, and blue components, is 0 or greater and 1 or less.

-The conversions given below are independent of RGB color space, but should be done using [_linearized RGB_ colors](https://peteroupc.github.io/colorgen.html#Linearized_and_Companded_RGB).
+The conversions given below are independent of RGB color space, but should be done using [_linear RGB_ colors](https://peteroupc.github.io/colorgen.html#RGB_Color_Spaces).

     METHOD RgbToHsi(rgb)
         sum=rgb[0]+rgb[1]+rgb[2]